 The Ancient Egyptian god Iah evolved into Iah-Djehuty or god of the new moon.
 In this form, he was considered the lunar aspect of the deity Thorth, who was the god of magic, writing, wisdom, and the moon.

-Ihan is an Arabic name meaning full moon.
+Ihan is an Arabic boy’s name that begins with I meaning full moon.